Skip to content

 It is important to acknowledge that Day 1 CPT is completely different from what is known as “visa fraud.”

 F1 visa fraud typically involves being nominally enrolled in a school but not actually attending classes or adhering to academic standards.
-In contrast, Day 1 CPT requires strict adherence to the school’s policies because in the eyes of the USCIS, your status is F1 student.
+In contrast, Day 1 CPT requires strict adherence to the school’s policies for the maintenance of your F-1 student status.
 As a student, you must meet academic requirements such as participating in online classes, completing assignments, attending onsite sessions, writing papers, and doing presentations.

 According to the regulations, students must maintain a GPA above 3.0 to qualify for Day 1 CPT.
 Although the academic pressure at Day 1 CPT schools may be less intense than that at traditional research universities, students are still required to take their responsibilities seriously.